-- 2. Install the servo wires and antenna through the cover and plug the wires into the receiver. - Make sure the O-ring is properly seated into the groove in the receiver box so that the cover will not pinch it or damage it any way. - 4.
-Install the cover and tighten the two 3x12mm button-head cap screws securely. - 5.
-Inspect the cover to make sure that the O-ring seal is not visible. - 6.
-Arrange the wires neatly using the wire guides in the receiver box. - 7.
-Apply a small bead of silicone grease (part #1647) to the wire clamp. - 8.
-Install the wire clamp and tighten the two 2.8x12mm cap screws securely.
+- 6. Plug the wires into the receiver.
+Refer to page 12 for the wiring diagram. - 7.
+Make sure the box light pipe is aligned with the receiver LED.
+Make sure the O-ring is properly seated into the groove in the receiver box so that the cover will not pinch it or damage it in any way.

+- 8. Install the cover and tighten the three 2.5x10mm socket-head cap screws securely. - 9.
+Inspect the cover to make sure that the O-ring seal is not visible.